wp-plugins/chat-room/readme.txt

 The plugin currently will only support servers that have direct PHP filesystem access, which may not be available on all hosting environments.

+All official development on this plugin is on GitHub.
+Version bumps will still be published here on WordPress.org.
+You can find the repo at [https://github.com/WebDevStudios/Chat-Room](https://github.com/WebDevStudios/Chat-Room).
+Please file issues, bugs, and enhancement ideas there, when possible.

 == Installation ==

 1. Upload `chat-room` folder to the `/wp-content/plugins/` directory